FBoucher/stream-projects/_posts/2020/03/2020-03-27-Building-admin-webpage-AzUrlShortener.md

 ---
 layout: post
-title: Building admin webpage AzUrlShortener
+title: Adding more documentation about admin interfaces into GitHub for project repo azUrlShortener
 date: 2020-03-27
 categories: azurlshortener
 ---

-# 2020-03-27 Adding more documentation about admin interfaces into GitHub for project repo azUrlShortener

 ## Summary